Marvin8or/DeepLearningPackage/docs/installation.rst

 Stable release
 --------------

-To install Deep Learning Package From Scratch, run this command in your terminal:
+To install DeepLearning, run this command in your terminal:

 .. code-block:: console

-    $ pip install deep_learning_package_from_scratch
+    $ pip install deeplearning

-This is the preferred method to install Deep Learning Package From Scratch, as it will always install the most recent stable release.
+This is the preferred method to install DeepLearning, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.